ben h. williams professor of economics

 baylor university

 I am the Ben H. Williams professor of economics at Baylor University.
-I study a number of topics including mental healthcare, sex work, artificial intelligence, abortion and drug policy.
-I live in Waco, Texas and have too many interests to name here.
+I study topics such as mental healthcare, sex work, artificial intelligence, abortion, violence, and drug policy.
+I live in Waco, Texas, and have too many interests to list here.
+Curious about my career?
+Here’s a notebookLM AI generated podcast based on my CV, which I created as a snapshot to share with family and friends to help them understand what I do for a living.

 News: I am write explainers and other things on my Substack: Scott's Substack.
 I also host a podcast entitled The Mixtape with Scott which you can find on platforms like Spotify and others too.